 Funerals are difficult enough without the issues that can arise as a result of funeral home malpractice.
 Mortuary neglect violates Florida law, and funeral homes can be held accountable.

 Learn more about Funeral Home Abuse.

-Modern medicine has developed many devices to make patients’ lives easier and improve quality of life.
-But sometimes those devices prove to have issues that manufactures did not test properly or did not study fully.
+Modern medicine has developed many devices to make patients’ lives easier and improve their quality of life.
+But sometimes those devices prove to have issues that manufacturers did not test properly or did not study fully.

 Defective Hip Lawsuits